 @ symbol and select the person’s name.
 It’s generally expected that you will respond when someone mentions you.

 Replies to another users comment will notify that user; this means you don’t have to

 😃 button to react to comments and contexts (threads).
 You might use a reaction when you want to share how you feel, a brief opinion, or indicate that you have seen the comment.
 Reactions are helpful because they are less disruptive than mentions, replies, or comments.

 Invite to Thread

 When you start a thread, your whole group can access it immediately.
-If you want more people’s participation, or want their participation sooner, you can additionally send them an alert through Invite to thread, in your right-hand column.
+If you want more people’s participation, or want their participation sooner, you can additionally send them an alert using Invite to thread, which you will find in the Thread Members panel of your right-hand column.